Mini Hatch: Technical specifications

 The Cooper and Cooper S models offer a new rear axle and aluminium components to reduce the car's weight; and a Sports kit option comprising harder springs, damper and anti-roll bars is offered with both variants.
 Another key difference is the introduction of an upgraded electric power steering system, the sharpness of which can be increased by pressing a "Sport" button in front of the gear lever (both auto and manual); additionally, the "Sport" button adjusts the response of the accelerator, and in conjunction with automatic transmission, also allows the engine to rev almost to the redline before changing gear.

 In the Cooper model, the W11 Tritec four-cylinder engine was replaced with a 120 PS 1.6-litre Prince engine incorporating BMW's Valvetronic infinitely variable valve lift, developed on and with Peugeot's core engine.
 It has been reported in road tests that this takes the car from 0–100 km/h in a claimed 9.1 seconds (0–60 mph: 8.5 seconds) and has a top speed of 125 mph.
 Fuel economy of 48.7 mpgimp on the combined cycle is nearly 8 mpgimp better.
-The more powerful 175 PS Cooper S replaces the supercharger with a new twin scroll turbocharger N14 DOHC motor in the interests of efficiency, and has gasoline direct injection; consequently, this engine version does not have Valvetronic.
+The more powerful 175 PS Cooper S replaces the supercharger with a new twin scroll turbocharger N14 DOHC motor in the interests of efficiency, and has petrol direct injection; consequently, this engine version does not have Valvetronic.
 This engine also has an "overboost" function which temporarily raises the torque by 20 N.m under hard acceleration.
 As a result, 0–100 km/h is covered in a claimed 7.1 seconds (0–60 mph: 6.7 seconds), and top speed is 140 mph.
 It achieves similar improvements in fuel economy to the Cooper, returning 40.9 mpgimp combined.
 Both engines may be mated to either a 6-speed manual or automatic gearbox.
 The turbocharged engine is the same (although with some French engineering modifications) as the one in the Peugeot 207 GTi/RC.